 Here is the recipe of the bread we love to make !

-– We multiply the quantities by 1,5 for a bigger bread.
+– We multiply the quantities by 1,5 for a bigger loaf.
 Same cooking time or a bit more.

 – We like replacing 1/3 of the all purpose flour by hemp / rye / buckwheat flour, and adding all kinds of nuts.
 As these flours are heavier, we put 2 x the yeast.